-LBDRC is an organization headed solely by former care partners of people with Lewy Body Dementia.
-Our board members consist of experts in the field of LBD as well as professionals who have been affected by a family member with the disease.
+The Lewy Body Dementia Resource Center is an organization headed solely by former care partners of people with Lewy body dementia.
+Our board members consist of experts in the field of LBD, professionals who have been affected by a family member with the disease, and people who themselves are living with LBD.

 NORMA LOEB – Founder and Executive Director

-Norma’s knowledge and experience with Lewy Body Dementia began with the personal care of her mother, Lillian, who had LBD for many years.
+Norma’s knowledge and experience with Lewy body dementia began with the personal care of her mother, Lillian, who had LBD for many years.
 Lil is the inspiration behind the founding of LBDRC.
-Norma had facilitated the only two LBD support groups in New York–in Manhattan and Nassau County–for over 13 years.
-(There are now five support groups.)
-She served on the board of directors of the Lewy Body Dementia Association for three years before launching LBDRC to provide much needed resources on local levels.
+Norma has been facilitating the only New York Metro area LBD caregivers support groups since 2008.
+She also leads a national group for people living with LBD which has been lauded.
+Norma has been trained as an End-of-Life Doula through the International End-of-Life Doula Association (INELDA).
+She served on the board of directors of the Lewy Body Dementia Association for three years before launching the LBD Resource Center in 2016 to provide much needed support and resources on more personal and connective levels.
 Norma worked as executive assistant to the CFO at The New York Times Company for over 20 years.
-While there, she served as chairperson of the work/life committee of The Times’ women’s affinity group and initiated and ran their eldercare support group.
-Her expertise working with the top executives at The Times, as well as her managerial experience as executive director and a co-founder of the nonprofit organization, What BETTER Looks Like, has prepared her to direct this large project which is very dear to her heart.
+While there, she served as chairperson of the work/life committee of The New York Times’ women’s affinity group and initiated and ran their eldercare support group.
+Her expertise working with the top executives at The Times, as well as her managerial experience as executive director and a co-founder of What BETTER Looks Like, a nonprofit organization which partners with communities to help individuals imagine, articulate, and create visions for a better world, has prepared her to lead the LBD Resource Center which is very dear to her heart.

 BOARD OF DIRECTORS & MEDICAL ADVISORY COUNCIL